-101. The California Plumbing Code, 2016 Edition, California Code of Regulations (C.C.R.), Title 24, Part 5 - a portion of the California Building Standards Code, which incorporates by reference the 2015 edition of the Uniform Plumbing Code, published by the International Association of Plumbing and Mechanical Officials, with necessary California amendments - together with Uniform Plumbing Code Appendices A, B, D, H, and I, is hereby adopted made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 7 of this Code.
+101. That plumbing code known as the "e California Plumbing Code," 2016 2013-Edition, and also known as the California Code of Regulations (C.C.R.), Title 24, Part 5 - a portion of the "California Building Standards Code", which incorporates by reference the 2012-2015 edition of the Uniform Plumbing Code, published by the International Association of Plumbing and Mechanical Officials, with necessary California amendments -7 together with Uniform Plumbing Code Appendices A, B, D, H, and I promulgated and published by the International Association of Plumbing and Mechanical Officials, 5001 E Philadelphia St. Ontario CA, 91761, the purpose and subject matter of which is to protect public health and safety by establishing minimum regulations for the installation, alteration, or repair or plumbing and drainage systems, is hereby adopted and enacted as the primary plumbing code of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the following amendments set forth in Article 7 of this Code.

-102. Refer to Article 2, Chapter 1, Section 101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
+102. Refer to Article 2, Chapter 1, Section 101.23101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments.
 Ventura County amendments to the California Plumbing Code are found in Article 7 of this Code.